ansible/ansible/docs/docsite/rst/playbooks_reuse_includes.rst

 Please refer to  :doc:`playbooks_reuse` for documentation concerning the trade-offs one may encounter when using each type.

-Also be aware that this behaviour changed in 2.4, prior to that Ansible version only ``include`` was available and behaved differntly depending on context.
+Also be aware that this behaviour changed in 2.4, prior to that Ansible version only ``include`` was available and behaved differently depending on context.

 .. versionadded:: 2.4